Parker Dunshee: Professional career

+Oakland Athletics

-Dunshee signed with Oakland and made his professional debut with the Rookie-level Arizona League Athletics where he pitched in one game before being promoted to the Vermont Lake Monsters of the Class A Short Season New York-Penn League, where he was named an All-Star.
+Dunshee signed with Oakland and made his professional debut with the Rookie-level Arizona League Athletics where he pitched in one game before being promoted to the Vermont Lake Monsters of the Low–A New York-Penn League, where he was named an All-Star.
 In 38 1/3 innings pitched for Vermont, he did not allow a run.
-In 2018, he began with the Stockton Ports of the Class A-Advanced California League and was named an All-Star before being promoted to the Midland RockHounds of the Class AA Texas League in June.
+In 2018, he began with the Stockton Ports of the High–A California League and was named an All-Star before being promoted to the Midland RockHounds of the Double–A Texas League in June.
 In 24 games (22 starts) between the two clubs, he went 13–6 with a 2.33 ERA and a 1.00 WHIP.
-To begin the 2019 season, he returned to Midland before he was promoted to the Las Vegas Aviators of the Class AAA Pacific Coast League in May.
+To begin the 2019 season, he returned to Midland before he was promoted to the Las Vegas Aviators of the Triple–A Pacific Coast League in May.
 Over 26 games (25 starts) between the two clubs, Dunshee pitched to a 6–7 record with a 4.36 ERA, striking out 124 over 130 innings.
 After the season, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.
 Over two starts, he compiled a 1.59 ERA covering 5 2/3 innings.

 Dunshee did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he returned to the Aviators, now members the Triple-A West.
 After five starts, he was placed on the injured list with a collarbone injury.
 He was activated in early September.
-Over ten games (nine starts) with the Aviators for the 2021 season, Dunshee went 1-5 with a 6.65 ERA and 38 strikeouts over 43 1/3 innings.
+Over ten games (nine starts) with the Aviators for the 2021 season, Dunshee went 1–5 with a 6.65 ERA and 38 strikeouts over 43 1/3 innings.

 Dunshee returned to Las Vegas for the 2022 season.
-Over 31 games (twenty starts), he went 5-11 with a 9.22 ERA and 92 strikeouts in 111 1/3 innings and led the minors in home runs allowed with 38.
+Over 31 games (twenty starts), he went 5–11 with a 9.22 ERA and 92 strikeouts in 111 1/3 innings and led the minors in home runs allowed with 38.
+He made one appearance for Las Vegas in 2023, allowing two runs in an inning of work before he was released on April 14, 2023.

+San Francisco Giants

+On April 24, 2023, Dunshee signed a minor league contract with the San Francisco Giants organization.
+He split the season between the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats.
+In 23 games for Richmond, he logged a 2.56 ERA with 22 strikeouts; in 10 games for Sacramento, he posted a 3.93 ERA with 10 strikeouts.
+Dunshee elected free agency following the season on November 6.